-- S40-60.
+1 (3) If a bill has been amended in the House of Representatives and the amendments are accepted 2 by the Senate, the bill shall again be placed on third reading in the Senate to determine if the required 3 number of votes has been cast.
+4 S40-60.
 Scheduling for second reading.
-(1) All bills and resolutions, except those recommended for the consent calendar, which have been reported by a committee, accepted by the Senate and reproduced shall be scheduled for consideration by Committee of the Whole. - (2) Until the 50th legislative day, 1 day must elapse between receiving the legislation from printing and scheduling for second reading for consideration by Committee of the Whole. - (3) Legislation shall be arranged on the agenda in numerical order unless bills are grouped as companion bills or are placed in order otherwise by the Senate or Committee of the Whole. - S40-70.
+(1) All bilis and resolutions, except those recommended 5 for the consent calendar, which have been reported by a committee, accepted by the Senate and 6 reproduced shall be scheduled for consideration by Committee of the Whole.
+7 (2) Until the 50th legislative day, 1 day must elapse between receiving the legislation from printing 8 and scheduling for second reading for consideration by Committee of the Whole.
+9 (3) Legislation shall be arranged on the agenda in numerical order unless bills are grouped as 10 companion bills or are placed in order otherwise by the Senate or Committee of the Whole.
+11 S40-70.
 Consent calendar procedure.
-(1) Legislation reported by committee for placement on the consent calendar shall be sent to be processed and reproduced as a third reading version and specifically marked as a "consent calendar" item. - (2) Legislation shall be immediately posted (as soon as it is received as a third reading version) on the consent calendar and must remain there for 1 legislative day before consideration under Order of Business No. 11, special orders of the day.
-At that time, the President of the Senate will announce consideration of the consent calendar and allow "reasonable time" for questions and answers upon request.
-No debate will be allowed. - (3) Any three Senators may submit written objections to the Secretary of the Senate, and the legislation must then be removed

-- from the consent calendar and added to the regular second reading agenda. - 3 (4) Consent calendar legislation must be added to the end of 4 the third reading agenda and clearly identified as "consent 5 calendar" and voted on individually. - 6 (5) Consent calendar legislation passed on third reading will 7 then be transmitted to the House of Representatives.
+(1) Legislation reported by committee for placement on the 12 consent calendar shall be sent to be processed and reproduced as a third reading version and specifically 13 marked as a "consent calendar" item.
+14 (2) Legislation shall be immediately posted (as soon as it is received as a third reading version) or 15 the consent calendar and must remain there for 1 legislative day before considera, or under Order o 16 Business No. 11, special orders of the day.
+At that time, the President of the Senate will announce 17 consideration of the consent calendar and allow "reasonable time" for questions and answers upon request 18 No debate will be allowed.
+19 (3) Any three Senators may submit written objections to the Secretary of the Senate, and the 20 legislation must then be removed from the consent calendar and added to the regular second reading 21 agenda.
+22 (4) Consent calendar legislation must be added to the end of the third reading agenda and clearly 23 identified as "consent calendar" and voted on individually.
+24 (5) Consent calendar legislation passed on third reading will then be transmitted to the House o 25 Representatives.
+26 CHAPTER 5 27 Floor Action 28 \$50-10.
+Attendance.
+Unless excused, Senators shall be present at every sitting of the Senate and shall vote on questions put before the Senate.